Newton, Einstein, Bohr...One

 It is something we should recognize and transcend.

 That programming doesn't care about us.
 Doesn't look out for us.
 It looks out for the genes.
-It throws us bones of pleasure and satisfaction, to keep us motivated and hopeful.
+It occasionally tosses us tablescraps of pleasure and satisfaction, to keep us motivated and hopeful.
 But it's a never-ending game that traps us in cycles of unnecessary & fruitless suffering until we finally find ourselves staring at the ravenous, gaping maw of death and we think, wait, what was this all for?

 It's natural to play the gene game.